sithmel/diogenes/README.md

 registry.service('count').cache(cache);
 ```
 This is very convenient as it allows to manage the cache and can even uses different back ends (redis or file system for example).
+Lastly, using "cache" without options you will cache the first value forever.

 Errors
 ======